-The key responsibility for the certificate and key material issued to the robot is assumed by the cost center manager in whose area or department the robot is deployed. (see Chapter 1.4.1.3).
-Registration of devices
+The key responsibility for the certificate and key material issued to the robot is assumed by the cost center manager in whose area or department the robot is deployed. (see Chapter 1.4.1.5).

-3.2.3.6 Registration of legal persons
+3.2.3.7 Registration of legal persons